shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Use:

-- You can edit objects, like merge requests and issues.
+- You can update objects, like merge requests and issues.

 Instead of:

-- You can edit objects, like merge requests, issues, etc.
+- You can update objects, like merge requests, issues, etc.

 ## expand